jacobsdr95/Receive-only-SDR-anomaly-detection-tool/README.md

 > **Automates RF spectrum monitoring so you don't have to stare at a waterfall in SDR# or GQRX waiting for something unusual to show up.**

-RF Sentinel pulls raw IQ samples from a HackRF One, runs them through a DSP pipeline, and uses a layered set of machine learning models to flag anomalous signals â€” with a live web dashboard for reviewing and labeling what it finds.
-It never transmits â€” a hardware-level TX guard fails loud and terminates the process immediately on any emission attempt.
+RF Sentinel pulls raw IQ samples from a HackRF One, runs them through a DSP pipeline, and uses a layered set of machine learning models to flag anomalous signals -- with a live web dashboard for reviewing and labeling what it finds.
+It never transmits -- a hardware-level TX guard fails loud and terminates the process immediately on any emission attempt.

 ---